 The components business has, from time to time, experienced periods of shortages in product supply, usually as the result of demand exceeding available supply.
 When these shortages occur, suppliers tend to either increase prices and or reduce the number of units sold to given customers.
 Should there be shortages in the future, such shortages may benefit our business if we get preferential supply from our manufacturers.
 It could also have an adverse effect upon our business, in the case that our manufacturers don't have enough capacity to provide enough components.
 Conversely, due to poor market demand, there could be an excess of components in the market, causing stronger competition and an erosion of prices.
-Currently, demand in the industry is down regarding product availability for customers in most market segments.
+While our manufacturing partners are experiencing extended delivery times we believe that these delivery times are less than the delivery times experienced by its competitors.
+This has caused a slower ramp up in new business because of the longer lead time necessary to get products to customers.
+We expect this trend to continue at least through mid-2018.